Gouvernathor/parliamentarch/README.rst

   given, it is used for all four margins.
 - ``write_number_of_seats: bool``: whether to write the total number of seats at the bottom center of the diagram - in the well of the House.
+- ``font_size_factor: float``: a factor you should tweak to change the font size of the number of seats.
+The default value is around 0.2.
+Keeping this constant will keep the font size in scale when changing the canvas size.

 ``parliamentarch.svg.write_grouped_svg(file, seat_centers_by_group, *args, **kwargs)``